sjbylo/example-bash-operator/README.md

 The following commands are useful to follow the progress during testing.
 Run them in a separate terminal.

-This command shows the pods that are running and the watch commands:
+This command shows the pods that are running and the watch commands, used by the Operator:

 ```
 cr=myapp1  # Set the name of your Custom Resource